Religion in Iran: Christianity

 Christianity has a long history in Iran, dating back to the very early years of the faith.
-And Iran's culture is thought to have affected Christianity by introducing the concept of the Devil to it.
 There are some very old churches in Iran – perhaps the oldest and largest is the Monastery of Saint Thaddeus, which is also called the Ghara Kelissa (the Black Monastery), south of Maku.
 By far the largest group of Christians in Iran are Armenians under the Armenian Apostolic Church which has between 110,000, 250,000, and 300,000 adherents.
 There are many hundreds of Christian churches in Iran, with at least 600 being active serving the nation's Christian population.
 As of early 2015, the Armenian church is organized under Archbishop Sepuh Sargsyan, who succeeded Archbishop Manukian, who was the Armenian Apostolic Archbishop since at least the 1980s.
 Unofficial estimates for the Assyrian Christian population range between 20,000, and 70,000.
 Christian groups outside the country estimate the size of the Protestant Christian community to be fewer than 10,000, although many may practice in secret.
 There are approximately 20,000 Christians Iranian citizens abroad who left after the 1979 revolution.

 Christianity has always been a minority religion, overshadowed by the majority state religions—Zoroastrianism in the past, and Shia Islam today.
 Christians of Iran have played a significant part in the history of Christian mission.
 While always a minority the Armenian Christians have had an autonomy of educational institutions such as the use of their language in schools.
 The Government regards the Mandaeans as Christians, and they are included among the three recognized religious minorities; however, Mandaeans do not consider themselves Christians.

-Christian population estimations range between 300,000 and 370,000 adherents; one estimate suggests a range between 100,000 and 500,000 Christian believers from a Muslim background living in Iran, most of them evangelical Christians.
+Christian population estimations range between 300,000 and 370,000 adherents; one estimate suggests a range between 100,000 and 500,000 Christian believers from a Muslim background living in Iran.
 Of the three non-Muslim religions recognized by the Iranian government, the 2011 General Census indicated that Christianity was the largest in the nation.
-Evangelical Christianity is growing at 19.6% annually, according to Operation World, making Iran the country with the highest annual Evangelical growth rate.